 The uses for this almond butter are pretty much limitless.
 Obviously, it does lend itself to sweeter uses because of the chocolate component, but what’s wrong with that?

-I’ve used this for dipping fruit, spreading on toast or a cracker or even in a smoothie.
-And, there has been the not-so-rare (almost always) situation where I just randomly visit the fridge and stick a spoon in there ’cause I am an adult and I can totally do that #ThatsMyStory.
+I’ve used this chocolate almond butter for dipping fruit, spreading on toast or a cracker or even in a smoothie.
+And, there has been the not-so-rare (almost always) situation where I just randomly visit the fridge and stick a spoon in there because I am an adult and I can totally do that, LOL.
 Wouldn’t you do the same thing?

-Dark Chocolate and Coconut Roasted Almond Butter
+Chocolate Almond Butter

 - 2 cups whole unsalted almonds

-- 1 tbsp coconut oil
+- 1 tablespoon coconut oil

-- 1/4 cup shredded unsweetened coconut
+- ¼ cup shredded unsweetened coconut

 - Place almonds on an unlined baking sheet.
 Bake for 10 to 12 minutes, watching to ensure they don't burn and rotating the pan about halfway through cooking.